What are Touchpoints in a customer journey?

 Multiple touchpoints together form a customer journey.
 A customer journey is the path a customer takes before converting.
-In the marketing attribution scope, we mainly look at online transactions and online journeys.
+In the marketing attribution scope, we mainly look at online transactions and online user journeys.

-Below are a few examples of traffic sources:
+Below are some examples of traffic sources:

-- Paid) Search traffic sources:
+Search traffic sources:

-- Social traffic sources:
+Social traffic sources:

 As discussed above, there is a close relationship between touchpoints and attribution models.
 To quickly recap, an attribution model determines the reward that should be given to a certain touchpoint in a customer journey.
-This can be done based on many different metrics / KPIs, but in all cases the position of the touchpoint is the fundament of this calculation.
+This can be done based on many different metrics / KPIs, but in all cases the position of the touchpoint is the base of this calculation.

 How to deal with missing touchpoints?

 As mentioned before, there are many different reasons why touchpoints might be missing in user journeys.
 How should you deal with these missing data?
 Below you can find a quick and easy roadmap on how to approach this situation.

 Identify low hanging fruit: Some issues are more difficult to be fixed than others.
 Therefore, you should first identify the issues that are easy to fix; for example, think of missing UTM-tags.
 In this way, you can improve your data quickly and with minimal amount of work.

 Advanced optimizations: Next, after you have fixed smaller and easy to fix issues, identify larger projects.
 This could be an experiment on how to track cross-device.